bricekams/cxdir/README.md

 `cx rename <old_name> <new_name>`

 ### . update a shortcut
-To you want to update the path of a shortcut
+To update the path of a shortcut

 `cx update`